duclh19/CAt-UnsupervisedAspectDetection/README.md

     `python embeddings/preprocessing.py`
 ## 2. Experiments
+  - After running `preprocessing.py`, you are able to evaluate your text by go to part _2.2_ or re-experiment of 2 datasets CitySearch or SemEval-2014 restaurant by go to part _2.1_.

-  - Experiment on CitySearch dataset or SemEal-2014 restaurant dataset.
+  - 2.1 Experiment yourself on CitySearch dataset or SemEal-2014 restaurant dataset .

     `python main.py`

-  - Test your own experiment in restaurant domain.
+  - 2.2 Test your own experiment in restaurant domain.

     `python inference.py`